 Here are a few examples: You’re going to the dentist and you feel anxious.
 You’re about to go take a test and you feel anxious.
 You’ve been asked to have a meeting with your supervisor and you feel anxious.
 Do you see a pattern?
-It’s all about the expectation of something stressful.
+Each anxious thought is due to an event that could lead to stress, anticipation, uncertainty, fear, or panic.
 This is what it means to experience anticipatory anxiety — you dread the future without evidential cause.

 Anticipatory Anxiety Defined

-Anticipatory anxiety is a common symptom that is a part of a larger social anxiety diagnosis.
-Anticipatory anxiety is often characterized by physical symptoms — such as increased heart rate, a faster pulse, shallow rapid breathing, growing tension that can cause upset stomachs and bring on headaches, as well as sweating — all of which arise when thinking about an upcoming event, adventure, or simple trip to the grocery store.
+Anticipatory anxiety is a common anticipation symptom that is a part of a larger social anxiety disorder diagnosis.
+Anticipatory anxiety symptoms include an increased heart rate, a faster pulse, shallow rapid breathing, growing tension that can cause upset stomachs and bring on headaches, as well as sweaty palms, all of which arise when thinking about an upcoming event, adventure, or simple trip to the grocery store.

-Anticipatory anxiety tends to occur when we think about what may happen in a particular setting or situation (that hasn’t happened yet), with usually a negative outcome, which can then cause us great anxiety.
+Anticipatory anxiety tends to occur when we think about what may happen in a particular setting or situation (that hasn’t happened yet), with usually a negative outcome, which can then cause us great anxiety, stress, or panic.

-Our imaginations magnify the potential problems we may (or may not) encounter, and as a result our anxiety can peak, making us dizzy with worry.
+Our imaginations magnify the potential problems we may (or may not) encounter, and as a result, our anxiety can peak, making us dizzy with uncertainty.
 The difference between incapacitating anticipatory anxiety and being moderately self-conscious and uncomfortable is entirely rooted in what we are thinking about the upcoming event.
-When thinking about the future, we guess, fabricate, and imagine, and yet we don’t know how it’s actually going to turn out — which in itself can bring about anxiety.
+When thinking about the future, we guess, fabricate, and imagine, and yet we don’t know how it’s actually going to turn out — which in itself can bring about anxiety and negative thoughts.
 Nevertheless, because we fabricate outcomes (usually negative ones) for events that haven’t happened yet, we tend to become anxious.
 However, if we were to imagine positive outcomes we would be much less anxious — maybe even excited.

 Recognizing Anticipatory Anxiety

-If we can recognize fleeting internal thoughts and images that we’ve imagined about an anticipated situation, we can analyze them — cooly and rationally.
-And, more often than not, these anxious thoughts are not realistic.
+If we can recognize fleeting negative thoughts and images that we’ve imagined about an anticipated situation, we can analyze them — cooly and rationally.
+And, more often than not, these unwanted intrusive thoughts are not realistic.

 Think about these anticipatory anxiety example scenarios: